Toni Kroos: Bayern Munich

 In the summer of 2010, on the expiration of his loan at Bayer Leverkusen, Kroos returned to Bayern Munich.
 When asked about his first team chances with Bayern, runner-up in the previous season's Champions League, Kroos stated, "I want to play as often as possible!"

 On 16 August 2010, he started against Germania Windeck in the first round of the DFB-Pokal, scoring the third goal in a 4–0 victory.
 On 29 October 2010, he scored his first league goal for the club, in a 4–1 win for the Bavarians against SC Freiburg.
 During the 2010–11 season, Kroos was a regular starter for Bayern in the Bundesliga, DFB-Pokal and Champions League.
 He ended the season with 37 appearances in all competitions.

 During 2011–12, under Jupp Heynckes, his former coach at Leverkusen, Kroos established himself as a first choice player from Bayern, forming a strong midfield partnership with national team colleague Bastian Schweinsteiger.
 He played 51 matches in all competitions during the season, including the 2012 UEFA Champions League Final, where Bayern were beaten on penalties by Chelsea at the Allianz Arena.

 Kroos was an important member of Bayern's treble-winning team during the 2012–13 season.
 As the most advanced member of a midfield containing Schweinsteiger and Javi Martínez, Kroos scored three goals in the team's opening four Bundesliga matches.
 He also scored his first Champions League goal in Bayern's opening group match against Valencia.
 After sustaining an injury in the first leg of the Champions League quarter-final against Juventus, Kroos was unavailable for the remainder of the season, missing Bayern's successes in the 2013 UEFA Champions League Final, the 2013 DFB-Pokal Final and the last seven matches of the Bundesliga season.

 Kroos returned to fitness for the start of the 2013–14 season and, played in the German Super Cup and the UEFA Super Cup.
-On 4 October 2013, scored his first goal of the season in a 1–1 draw against former club Bayer Leverkusen in the Bundesliga.
-He started two matches for Bayern in the 2013 FIFA Club World Cup.
-The first against Guangzhou Evergrande in the 3–0 semi-final win on 17 December 2013, and in the final as the team beat Raja Casablanca 2–0.
+On 4 October 2013, he scored his first goal of the season in a 1–1 draw against former club Bayer Leverkusen in the Bundesliga.
+He started two matches for Bayern in the 2013 FIFA Club World Cup, the first against Guangzhou Evergrande in the 3–0 semi-final win on 17 December 2013, and in the final as the team beat Raja Casablanca 2–0.
 On 19 February 2014, Kroos scored his second goal of the season in a 2–0 Champions League win against Arsenal.
 On 25 March, he scored in a 3–1 win over Hertha BSC as Bayern were confirmed as Bundesliga champions.